DiceDB/docs/src/content/docs/commands/GETEX.md

 ---
 title: GETEX
-description: Documentation for the Redis command GETEX
+description: Documentation for the DiceDB command GETEX
 ---

-# DiceDB Command: GETEX

-## Overview

 The `GETEX` command in DiceDB is used to retrieve the value of a specified key and simultaneously set its expiration time.
 This command is particularly useful when you want to access the value of a key and ensure that it expires after a certain period, all in a single atomic operation.